top of page

 How Often Do You Let Yourself Follow Your Curiosity?

-I try and do it as much as possible.
-If something sparks my curiosity and captures my interest, I try and explore it, even if it’s not ‘part of the plan’.
 Sometimes this means a five minute web search, sometimes it’s reading a new book, sometimes it’s investing in a new training course or workshop.

 emily wheeler in cornwall